coreos/butane/docs/getting-started.md

 # Getting started

-`fcct`, the Fedora CoreOS Config Transpiler, is a tool that consumes a Fedora CoreOS Config and produces an Ignition config, which is a JSON document that can be given to a Fedora CoreOS machine when it first boots.
+Butane (formerly the Fedora CoreOS Config Transpiler) is a tool that consumes a Butane Config and produces an Ignition Config, which is a JSON document that can be given to a Fedora CoreOS machine when it first boots.
 Using this config, a machine can be told to create users, create filesystems, set up the network, install systemd units, and more.

-Fedora CoreOS Configs are YAML files conforming to `fcct`'s schema.
+Butane configs are YAML files conforming to Butane's schema.
 For more information on the schema, take a look at the [configuration specifications][spec].

-### Getting FCCT
+### Getting Butane

-`fcct` can be run from a container image with `podman` or `docker`, installed from Fedora package repositories or downloaded as a standalone binary.
+`butane` can be run from a container image with `podman` or `docker`, installed from Fedora package repositories or downloaded as a standalone binary.

 Using the official container images is the recommended option.